RobertWinslow/Github-Pages-NonTheme/index.md

 | A simple | table |
 | with multiple | lines|

+Now here's a table with defined header and footer rows:

 | Header1 | Header2 | Header3 |
 |:--------|:-------:|--------:|
 | cell1   | cell2   | cell3   |